 During the 19th and early 20th centuries, after the island was liberated from Ottoman Occupation, much of the island’s local Muslim population moved to other Mediterranean islands or coastal cities.
 The population exchange between Greece and Turkey in 1922 resulted in the deportation of most of the island’s remaining Muslim residents.

 The prefecture of Chania hosts some of the most beautiful beaches on the island of Crete.

-Falassarna on the west side is well known for its privileged location, being perfect for water sports and unique sunsets.
-The beach is a bit outside of the city, and can be accessed by car or bus ride.
-However, the trek is worth it in order to experience one of the most beautiful and well-known beaches not only on Crete, but in the entirety of the country.
+Falassarna on the west side is well known for its privileged location, ideal conditions for water sports, and unique sunsets.
+The beach is just outside of the city and can be accessed by car or bus.
+However, the trek is worth it in order to experience one of the most beautiful and well-known beaches not only on Crete but in the entirety of the country.

 To the south, world-famous Elafonisi beach can be found.
-The beach is around an hour and a half drive from the main city, but you would be hard-pressed to find any tourist that does not make the effort to visit it.
-The beach features crystal waters and magical pink sand, making it look like it was conjured up in a fairytale — certainly not one to miss!
+The beach is about an hour and a half drive from the main city, but you would be hard-pressed to find any tourist that does not make the effort to visit it.
+The beach features crystal waters and magical pink sand, making it look like it was conjured up in a fairytale—certainly not one to miss!

 For the more adventurous type, the peninsula of Gramvousa and the unique landscape of Balos beach are well worth the trip over the dirt path.

 Perfect for tourists

 Chania is the perfect place for a family, romantic, or even solo trip.
 The town is diverse and has something for everyone, as well as being very convenient for travelers, with multiple direct international flights arriving daily.

 Travelers to Chania can expect to have enough cultural and local activities available, with the option to fill multiple days worth of time with these pursuits.
 However, the town also has much to offer the more laid-back tourist, with beautiful beaches and world-class restaurants abounding in the town.